Keyboard shortcuts

 File and directory paths in Werk are not normal paths as understood by the operating system.
 This is because one of the primary goals of Werk is to work on all platforms, and especially equal treatment of poor, maligned Windows.

-Paths in Werk are always relative to the workspace root or the output directory.
+Paths in Werk are always relative to the workspace root, and always use the Unix-style / separator.
 Files outside of the workspace cannot be treated as inputs to or outputs of build recipes.
-Werk is designed to only write to the output directory.

 However, invoking external commands often requires passing native OS paths.
 Using the special string interpolation syntax "<var>", the abstract path stored in var will be converted to a native absolute path within the workspace.